 In conclusion, Crescent Beach is an appealing off-the-beaten-path option for where to stay in Siesta Key.
 Sure, it’s tucked away from Siesta Key Village, but the area still has all you need for an exceptional Siesta Key stay.

-A just-of-the-right-size oasis, Twin Palms at Siesta lure you in with its tiki-framed swimming pool.
-As appreciated are the modern yet cozy rooms, ensuring the best of sleep during your Siesta Key stay.
+- Twin Palms at Siesta – A just-of-the-right-size oasis, Twin Palms at Siesta lure you in with its tiki-framed swimming pool.
+As appreciated are the modern yet cozy rooms, ensuring the best of sleep during your stay.

-Turtle Beach – Where to stay in Siesta Key for seclusion
+Turtle Beach – Where to stay for seclusion

 Hiding at the end of Midnight Pass Road, Turtle Beach doesn’t have its own mainland connection.
 The closest, Crescent Beach’s Stickney Point Bridge, is 3 miles (5 km) north.